Slashdot

 Yes it is not a vast conspiracy that intel cheats [extremetech.com] with some popular benchmarks.

-Re:Still optimized for Intel (Score:4, Informative)
+Re:Still optimized for Intel (Score:5, Informative)

 Oh really [intel.com]?